 Equine ServicesHope Counseling: Deb Lehmann, LCPC

-Our Equine-Assisted Psychotherapy/Learning facility is in Winfield, Illinois at Mane Trail Stables.
-My partner, Margaret, and I utilize horses (and sometimes a miniature donkey) in psychotherapy treatment as well as in groups to build social skills, communication skills, relationship skills and life skills.
+Equine-Assisted Psychotherapy/Learning is located in Winfield, Illinois at Mane Trail Stables.
+Margaret utilizes horses (and sometimes a miniature donkey) in psychotherapy treatment as well as in groups to build social skills, communication skills, relationship skills and life skills.

 What is Equine-Assisted Therapy/Learning?